 This recipe was created for Soom my Jamie Vespa of Dishing Out Health.

 - Make the topping.
-Toast 3/4 cup roughly chopped walnuts in a small skillet over medium-low heat, tossing often, until oils start to exude and nuts look shiny, about 5 minutes.
-Increase heat to medium and stir in 2 tbsp Soom Silan and 1 tbsp butter.
+Toast the chopped walnuts in a small skillet over medium-low heat, tossing often, until oils start to exude and nuts look shiny, about 5 minutes.
+Increase heat to medium and stir in silan date syrup and butter.
 Cook 2 to 3 minutes, stirring often, until mixture thoroughly coats nuts.
 Transfer nuts to a piece of parchment paper and allow to cool while you prepare the pancakes.

 - Make the pancakes.
 Combine mashed bananas, Greek yogurt, tahini, egg, and almond milk.
 Mix well.

 - Heat coconut oil or butter in a griddle or large skillet over medium heat.
 Working in batches, scoop 1/4-cupfuls of batter onto griddle.
 Cook pancakes until bottoms are golden brown and bubbles form on top, about 3 minutes.
 Flip and cook until other side of pancakes are golden brown, about 2 minutes.

 - Serve pancakes with candied walnuts and additional silan date syrup.